seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 <summary><strong>What's not working ⚠️</strong></summary>

 - [ ] Fingerprint reader - `There is finally after many years working driver for Linux (python-validity), don't expect macOS driver any time soon.`
-- [ ] PM 981 - `Still unstable.
+- [ ] Samsung PM 981 NVME - `Still unstable.
 Could work for some, not for others.`
 - [ ] HDMI -`Was not able to get it working through HDMI or USB-C port (others have reported it working) any help here would be appreciated.`
 - [ ] Microphone -`I haven't done much research into this.
 I plug in a headset and that works`